8.01.07 - Hydrologic processes and watershed management

 About Unit

-The working scope of this unit is on eco-hydrological processes in forested watershed ecosystems.
-As water or hydrological process is commonly recognized as a unique watershed ecosystem linkage, an integrated or ecosystem based approach is needed for both research and management.
-The unit promotes integration of various critical processes (e.g., forest carbon, climate change, hydrology, in-stream wood and channel morphology, water quality, aquatic habitat and biology) for improved forest and water management over spatial and temporal scales.
-Through academic conferences, meetings and study tours, the unit provides opportunity for exchanging information and knowledge, and for training students and young scientists.
+The Working Party focuses on ecohydrological processes in forest ecosystems.
+We recognize water as a unique watershed ecosystem linkage, an integrated or ecosystem based approach is needed for both research and management.
+The unit promotes integration of various critical processes (e.g., forest carbon, climate change, hydrology, in-stream wood and channel morphology, water quality, aquatic habitat and biology) for improved forest and water management over spatial and temporal scales under a changing environment.
+Through academic conferences, meetings, study tours, and publications, the unit provides opportunity for exchanging information and knowledge, and for training students and young scientists.

 State of Knowledge